Library

 Author: Judi Achjadi et al, 2012.
 24pg.
 (Indonesian)

-The catalogue comprehensively showcases the barkcloth traditions of Enggano, Nias, Central Java, Bali, Halmahera, Papua, Kalimantan, Central Sulawesi, North Maluku, and Papua.
+The catalog comprehensively showcases the barkcloth traditions of Enggano, Nias, Central Java, Bali, Halmahera, Papua, Kalimantan, Central Sulawesi, North Maluku, and Papua.
 It features striking images sourced from the State Provincial Museums in Indonesia, highlighting the rich cultural heritage of these regions.

-Author: 2002.
+Author: Unknown.
+2002.
 176pg.
 (English)

 The book was specifically published to accompany a significant exhibition at the Jakarta Textile Museum in 2002.
 This volume prominently showcases a diverse array of items, such as embroidery, coverlets, costumes, jewellery, fishermen's shirts, painted fishing boats, carpets, and country furniture.
 The grand exhibition not only celebrated the enduring friendship between Indonesia and Portugal, but it also marked an unforgettable event at the dawn of the second millennium.